graphdbexperiments/er_graph_experiments/README.md

 ### 3.)
 Benchmark Queries and Refresh Operations

 We investigate the effect of the three different graph modelling approaches on query execution, insertion and deletion.
-More precisely, in our experiments we have translated TPC-H benchmark queries and the Refresh Operations into Cypher and executed them on our graph translations of TPC-H for different scaling factors and in addition, compared their performance to MySQL.
+More precisely, in our experiments we have translated TPC-H benchmark queries and the Refresh Operations into Cypher and executed them on our graph translations of TPC-H for different scaling factors in Neo4j.
+In addition, we compared their performance to MySQL.